 I love to believe I can multitask [note the verb, “believe” – I can barely absorb the content of a podcast while putting on make-up].
 But one thing I have discovered is how convenient it is now to have a phone that is water resistant!
 The phone goes in the bath with me, and I play around with a few language apps or listen to a few podcasts while I take a bath.
 It’s productive indulgence!
 And I feel so invigorated after.
 I would say that the secret is finding the perfect temperature of water.
 That means, not too hot!

 Although I’ve been in this house for 9 months now, it’s only really been in the past month that I’ve started to use the bathtub.
 The environmentalist in me would say “seriously, you can go without” – but it’s just all too enticing.
 I look forward to that moment so much in my day.
-These days I’ll usually justify it somehow or another – “oh, I went for a walk”, “my muscles are aching”, “I carried out some form of house-wifery”.
+These days I’ll usually justify it somehow or another – “oh, I went for a walk”, “my muscles are aching”, “I carried out some form of house-wifery” such as this.
 But some days it’s just so cold that there is really nothing better than to sit in a tub and chill – no justification required.